uber/cadence/service/worker/scanner/README.md

 First and foremost: most code in this folder is disabled by default dynamic config, and it should be considered beta-like quality in general.
 Understand what you are enabling before enabling it, and run it at your own risk.
+It is shared primarily so others can learn from and leverage what we have already encountered, if they end up needing it or something similar.

+**Any _actually recommended_ fixing processes will be explicitly called out in release notes or similar.**  This document is **not** recommending any, merely describing.

 There are a variety of problems with the Scanner and Fixer related code, so please do not take this document as a sign that it is a structure we want to _keep_.